astr3k/mycrypto/README.md

 A terminal program to keep track of your crypto in one shot.
 Helps to check of the percentage invested and the return.
 It works with [SQLite](https://sqlite.org).
-The user should be able to insert, delete and modify data on a very simple table that is created if not exists when running the program:
+The user should be able to insert, edit and delete data on a table that is created if not exists when running the program:

 ```
 sqlite> .schema